stevenj/CIPs/CIP-0062/README.md

 The implementation of this endpoint can make use of the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.signData` and `api.submitTx` to perform the broadcasting of the transaction containing the metadata.

-Upon submission of the transaction containing the delegation cert as part of metadata, the wallet should store the delegation in its local storage and return an object that contains the delegation cert, the signature and the txhash of the transaction that the certificate was submitted with.
+Upon submission of the transaction containing the delegation certificate as part of metadata, the wallet should store the delegation in its local storage and return an object that contains the delegation certificate, the signature and the hash of the transaction that the certificate was submitted with.

-* delegation - the voter registration [delegation](#delegation) record.
+* `delegation` - The voter registration [delegation](#delegation) record.

 This should be a call that implicitly cbor encodes the `delegation` object and uses the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.submitTx` to submit the transaction.
 The resulting transaction hash should be returned.